akshaykmr/oorja/docs/make-a-tab.md

   - **updateBadge(options)**: A function to set contents of the badge or toggle its visibility.
   - **tabInfo**: Gives own tab information, badge information.

-  eg. `TAB_SWITCH` event in the room gives the tabId of the previous tab and the newly active tab. tabInfo.tabId in the event listner of CodePad tab to focus the editor if its on top (and ingore if the device is touch enabled).
+  eg. `TAB_SWITCH` event in the room gives the tabId of the previous tab and the newly active tab. tabInfo.tabId in the event listener of CodePad tab to focus the editor if its on top (and ignore if the device is touch enabled).
   It also clears the badge contents when tab is focussed.

   ``` jsx